AMBLE-OKAY-THIS-IS-LITERALLY-THE-SLAST-ONE-1

 Ebbinghaus-forgetting-curve-and-review-cycle

-I created a document of as many language-learning apps as I could find and have tried them all out myself.
-I have been learning Japanese for 14 years and German for three; I have taken formal classes, as well as independently learned on my own, and have tried nearly every language-learning app under the sun.
+I have been learning Japanese for 14 years and German for three; I have taken formal classes and independently learned on my own, and have tried nearly every language-learning app under the sun.
 I broke down the features and language learning strategies; I quickly found that they could be distilled into different categories based on their language learning strategies.

 competitiveanalysis01